-The Minor in Entrepreneurship helps students in any school and major at CUA apply entrepreneurship theory, discipline, and principles to real-world challenges and opportunities.
+The Minor in Entrepreneurship helps any non-Busch school students at The Catholic University apply entrepreneurship theory, discipline, and principles to real-world challenges and opportunities.
 Entrepreneurship is often equated to starting new businesses, but you needn't want to own a business to benefit from the program.
 In any field of study, entrepreneurial skills help individuals move from ideas to impact: seizing possibilities, solving problems, transforming communities large or small — and making a transformative difference in your field.

 "Principled Entrepreneurship" serves the integral development of the human person and is a key building block of a free and virtuous society.
 Whether your dream is serving others through business innovation, reducing illiteracy, spurring economic development in poor communities, or putting your gifts and career at the service of your family and community, a foundation in entrepreneurship complements your passion and learning with valuable tools that will help you “think like an owner” and be the change you wish to see in the world.

 To earn a minor in Entrepreneurship, undergraduate students must take six courses, for a total of eighteen credits, including the four required courses listed below and two electives.
 The required courses include one course on business and entrepreneurship (ENT 118), one course focusing on the essence of entrepreneurship, that is, on theory and empirical evidence (ENT 372); and two other courses that dive deep into case studies and practice (ENT 455 and 472).
 Students must also choose two electives.